Raffo24/pix2text-hotkey/README.md

 # pix2text-hotkey
-A simple script to recognize formulas, pages, and text from clipboard images.
+A simple script to recognize formulas, pages, and text from clipboard images. <\br>
 The recognized content is automatically copied to the clipboard in the appropriate format.

 ## Features